Dsek-LTH/web/dev/README.md

 # Development setup

-The script located here will take you through an interactive setup process to get your development environment ready.
+The `setup.ts` script located here will take you through an interactive setup process to get your development environment ready. `setup_db.sh` is a script that will create a local PostgreSQL database for you and fill it with some data.

 ## Prerequisites